Iowa Cow War

-The Iowa Cow War of 1931 involved violent disputes over the testing of cows for bovine tuberculosis.
-After distrustful farmers tried and failed to repeal the testing program, they gathered in numbers to block tests from taking place.
+The Iowa Cow War was a series of violent disputes over the testing of cows for bovine tuberculosis in Iowa, United States, in 1931.
+After distrustful farmers tried and failed to repeal the testing program, they congregated to block tests from taking place.
 The farmers believed that the test might infect cows with tuberculosis or make pregnant cows have spontaneous abortions.
 They also believed that the testing was unconstitutional.
-The owner of Muscatine radio station KTNT, Norman G. Baker, spread misinformation which resulted in more farmers protesting testing, sometimes causing violence.
+The owner of Muscatine radio station KTNT, Norman G. Baker, spread misinformation which resulted in more farmers protesting the testing, sometimes violently.
+Fifty veterinarians, all working in pairs and while being protected, gave injections to 5,000 cattle per day for a week.

 The Iowa Cow War came to a conclusion when 31 Iowa National Guard units were deployed to stop the protesting.
 Two farmers were arrested for their actions during the conflict.
+There was one casualty, and no deaths.
+Most of the testing was completed by October 1931.

 Background

-Bovine tuberculosis was an issue for Iowans prior to the eradication of the disease starting in 1929.
-In 1894, an Iowa veterinarian said that tuberculosis was the main issue that his office faced.
+Bovine tuberculosis was a problem in the US state of Iowa and in 1929 attempts at eradication were approved.
+An Iowa veterinarian in 1894 said that tuberculosis was the main issue that his office faced.
 People often did not understand the danger of tuberculosis in cows due to the long period of incubation and its effects.
 Many respected medical professionals thought that cows were unable to transmit the disease to people, including Robert Koch, who completed early research on tuberculosis.
-The State of Iowa required the tests to reduce the frequency with which dairy cattle with tuberculosis would contaminate the milk supply and cause milk-drinking people to contract the disease.
-The program was financed by a property tax levy of up to 3 mills.
-In 1929, the Iowa State Legislature passed a law stating that all cows, whether used for dairy or meat, had to be tested for bovine tuberculosis.
+The State of Iowa began requiring testing to reduce the frequency with which dairy cattle with tuberculosis could contaminate the milk supply and cause milk-drinking people to contract the disease.
+The program was financed by a property tax levy of up to three mills.
+In 1929, the Iowa State Legislature passed a law requiring all dairy and breeding cows to be tested for bovine tuberculosis.
 Iowa farmers, who did not trust the tests, were opposed to the law.
 The farmers believed that the test might infect cows with tuberculosis or make pregnant cows have spontaneous abortions.
 They also thought that the test was against the United States Constitution, but this was dismissed by the Iowa Supreme Court in 1930.

-Veterinarians, who were approved by the State of Iowa, injected an antigen under the base of the cows' tails.
-After 72 hours, the veterinarians would see if the cows had any reactions to the antigen, such as swelling.
-Cows that reacted to the antigen were slaughtered and the farmers were paid an indemnity.
-The farmers did not receive the market share of their cows after they were slaughtered with the slaughter value being subtracted from the appraised value.
+Veterinarians, who were approved by the State of Iowa, injected tuberculin under the base of the cows' tails.
+After 72 hours, the veterinarians would see if the cows had any reactions to the tuberculin, such as swelling.
+Cows that reacted were slaughtered and the farmers were paid an indemnity.
+The farmers did not receive the market share of their cows after they were slaughtered, and the slaughter value was subtracted from the appraised value.
 Farmers asserted that the test lowered milk quality and the cows' release of milk.